 Did you know that brushing is just the first line of defense against gum disease and tooth decay?

-Flossing is equally as important because the bristles on the toothbrush won’t be able to reach areas in between teeth and gums and take out every last bit of food crumb that may be wedged there.
+Flossing is as important because the bristles on a toothbrush won’t be able to reach areas in between teeth and gums to take out every last bit of food crumb wedged in there.

 An article from WebMD states that floss does around 40% of the work needed to remove sticky plague and bacteria from teeth.

 In fact the teeth have five sides – front, sides, back and the underside.

 Here’s an interesting fact – flossing will leave at least two sides of your teeth unclean.